-If a company possesses some unique expertise, usually in a form of some dataset that couldn't be easily gathered if needed, quite logically a demand for the API exposing this expertise arises.
+If a company possesses some unique expertise, usually in the form of a dataset that couldn't be easily gathered if needed, quite logically a demand for the API exposing this expertise arises.
 The most classical examples of such APIs are cartographical APIs: collecting detailed and precise geodata and keeping it up-to-date are extremely expensive, while a wide range of services would become much more useful if they featured an integrated map.
-[Our coffee example hardly matches this pattern as the data we accumulate - coffee machines locations, beverages types - is something useless in any other context but ordering a cup of coffee.]
+[Our coffee example hardly matches this pattern as the data we accumulate - coffee machine locations, beverage types - is something useless in any other context but ordering a cup of coffee.]